RobBednarczyk/FlightSuretyDAPP/README.md

 Users are requested to run ganache blockchain on their local machines and replace the `mnemonic` variable value in the truffle.js file with the generated string from ganache.
+The parameters in the code require at least 40 accounts in ganache.

 To install, download or clone the repo, then: